RSS

 File:Aquote2.png

 Problems arise with GLONASS.
-Different devices will fail, nothing depends on navigation systems - GPS or GLONASS.
+Different devices will fail, nothing depends on the navigation systems - GPS or GLONASS.

 File:Aquote1.png